 - Content should not be about advertising, do not directly sell to your reader

 - Don’t jam your content full of SEO strategy words, the Panda will slap you down.

 - Don’t ramble, say what you need to say and get out.
 Shorter is better.

 - Avoid a passive voice, write actively for your reader.
 In a passive voice, the subject is acted upon, they receive the action expressed by the verb.
 She slammed on the brakes as the car sped downhill- is an active voice.
 The brakes were slammed down by her as the car sped downhill- is the passive voice.
+The brakes were slammed down by her as the car sped downhill- is the passive voice.
+The brakes were slammed down by her as the car sped downhill- is the passive voice.
 Although it is not grammatically incorrect and your robot grammar checkers won’t pick it up, it feels weak and sounds off.